 It’s no wonder the building that now houses the Finnish Institute in Rome is the work of one of Rafael’s pupils, Giulio Romano.
-Built by the Lante family in the Renaissance period, Villa Lante al Gianicolo is a stunning building that greets its visitors with original wall frescos and a vast ceiling mural created for the first aristocratic family to inhabit the house.
+Built by the Lante family in the Renaissance period, Villa Lante al Gianicolo is a stunning building that greets its visitors with original wall frescos and a vast ceiling mural created for the first aristocratic family.

-In 1950, Amos Anderson, a Finnish man, provided a donation and started the Finnish Institute to allow Finnish people to study and do research in Rome.
-In 1954 the doors to the institute opened.
-The central activities of the Institute are research and education particularly in the classical studies.
-The main disciplines are ancient and medieval history, classical philology, classical archaeology and art history – the Institute is particularly well-known for its epigraphic.
-In addition, the Institute is a residence for more than a hundred students, researchers and artists annually.
+In 1950, Amos Anderson, a Finnish man, provided a donation for the building and started the institute to allow Finnish people to study and do research in Rome, opening its doors in 1954.
+The central activities of the institute are research and education, particularly in the classical studies.
+The main disciplines are ancient and medieval history, classical philology, classical archaeology and art history.
+Furthermore, the institute also hosts concerts, conferences and other cultural happenings, including the annual concert series L’Orecchio di Giano.
+(See website for full details.)

 INSTITUTUM ROMANUM FINLANDIAE

 Mon – Fri 9:00 – 13:00, 14:30 – 16:00